Yunoratsu/c_functions_practice/README.md

-# c functions practice
+# C Functions Practice

-# Just studying (or trying to) about functions in C
+Just studying (or trying to) some C functions and memory internals.

-# Goals:
+## Goals

-#  - Understand some functions a little bit deeper, ' - '
+- Understand how some standard C functions work internally

-# Just registering for future.
+- Practice implementing basic functionality manually (e.g., custom `malloc`, `free`)
+- Learn more about memory, pointers, and system-level behavior in C

+## Notes

+This repository is just for personal learning and reference.
+I'm documenting my progress to look back on in the future.

+## Started

-# Date: 08/05/2025
+- Date: 08/05/2025
-# Time: 20:52:00
+- Time: 20:52:00

+---

+>  Work in progress — no guarantees anything here is correct or safe.